 Organic Ethiopian BENTI NENQA Hambela Estate Grade 1 Natural Arabica raw coffee beans

-Bright acidity, smooth juicy body, blueberry, floral, spice, very sweet, honeydew melon, sandalwood, cocoa, tangerine, jasmine, complex, crisp sweet tart finish.
+Bright acidity, smooth juicy body, blueberry, very sweet, mango, passion fruit, cocoa, herbal, jasmine, complex, crisp sweet tart finish.
 BENTI NENQA Natural is quite clean for an Ethiopia Natural thanks to Hambela's meticulous processing.

 Just in, another high scoring METAD Hambela Estate special coffee.
 BENTI NENQA is a farm owned and managed by the Hambela Farm with the meticulous Natural processing performed at the Hambela Estate.
 As we have come to expect from Michael and Aman Adinew Owners / Growers at Hambela farm the quality and taste are exceptional.